shuishen112/starter-academic-zhan/content/authors/admin/_index.md

 superuser: true
 highlight_name: false
 ---
 Zhan Su is a new Phd student at the Faculty of Science.
 University of Copenhagen, My research interests include Natural Language Processing, Information Retrieval, Tensor Based Language model.
-Then research work in my master degree is mainly about Language model.
+The research work in my master degree is mainly about Language model.
 Especially for quantum language model and tensor based language model.
 I worked as an algorithm researcher in Tencent company for one year and a half after graduation.
 Nowdays, I am a Phd fellow in Department of Computer Science and Communication, University of Copenhagen (DIKU).

 {{< icon name="download" pack="fas" >}} Download my {{< staticref "media/demo_resume.pdf" "newtab" >}}resumé{{< /staticref >}}.